-Rebekah Eugenia Lazaridis is a multidisciplinary painter that creates mixed media art inspired by the theatre from her experiences as a young actress and painter of stage sets for musicals and plays.
+Rebekah Eugenia Lazaridis is a multidisciplinary painter that creates mixed media art inspired by the theatre from her experiences as a young actress and painter of stage sets.
 Rebekah graduated with a BFA from The School of The Art Institute of Chicago in 2005.
-Her mural work has been featured on the streets and in businesses in Tampa and St. Petersburg, Florida; Washington, DC and was a part of the grand unveiling of “Cloud Gate” at Millennium Park in Chicago, Illinois.
+Her mural work has been featured on the streets and in businesses in Tampa and St. Petersburg, Florida; Washington, DC.

 Rebekah started at an early age by creating elaborate theatrical Halloween productions with her family for her neighborhood, becoming an annual rite drawing thousands of people and covered by the local TV stations.
 Having been immersed in local theatre as an actress since she was a child, Rebekah has always regarded it as her second home.
 Rebekah worked for many years in Florida and New York City as a professional scenic painter for theatre, television and film.
-She was the resident scenic artist for American Stage Theater Company and has worked as an apprentice with USA829, painting Broadway shows, tours, live television (SNL and Royal Pains) and large scale films such as The Sorcerer’s Apprentice.
+She was the resident scenic artist for American Stage Theater Company and has worked as an apprentice with USA829, painting Broadway shows, Broadway tours, live television (SNL and Royal Pains) and large scale films.